ForestAdmin/documentation/reference-guide/smart-component.md

 ### Available properties

-Forest Admin automatically injects into your Smart View some properties to help you display your data like you want.
+Forest Admin automatically injects into your Custom View some properties to help you display your data like you want.

 | Property        | Type    | Description                                            |
 | --------------- | ------- | ------------------------------------------------------ |